Are the optimists right?

 More helpful is to bring back the uncertainty that they have removed from view.

 Communicating foresight tends to be more one-dimensional.
-For Fortune-tellers and Futurists, the aim is to convince.
+For Fortune-tellers and Futurists, their aim is to convince.
 Uncertainty muddies an otherwise clear message and makes it harder to persuade people, so they tend to hide it.

 But uncertainty can also make the message stronger – especially if the topic is complex and you need many, diverse allies to come together to make big change happen.

 Academics tend to understand this well.
 The Academic’s aim is not to convince.
 It’s to get other thinkers to gather around their ideas.
 They are in the business of publishing theories that are compelling enough to attract serious study and unfinished enough to entice others to work on improving them.
-So they take pains to proclaim some big important things they don’t yet know.
+So they take pains to proclaim some big important things they don’t know.

 Uncertainty is not the hole in their thinking – it’s the research agenda to attract allies.
-Academics may fail to make headlines – all those caveats! – but they don’t want to be the last word.
+Academics may fail to make headlines (all those caveats!) but they don’t want to be the last word.
 They want to be the first word in a whole new field of research.
 (That's the only way to win a Nobel prize.)

 But that’s not the full picture.
 Vicious cycles can also form against new technologies.
 (Think anti-vaccine and anti-nuclear movements.)
 How big a braking force will these counter-cycles be?

-Proclaim doubts proudly.
+2. Proclaim your doubts proudly

 “Any findings, predictions, inferences, implications, judgments, beliefs, opinions, recommendations, suggestions, and similar matters in this report are statements of opinion by the authors and are not statements of fact…The content of this report does not constitute advice of any kind… Any scenario or statement in this report is based upon certain assumptions and methodologies chosen by the authors.
 Other assumptions and/or methodologies may exist that could lead to other results and/or opinions…”